CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/02-CreatingADieRollerScene.md

 set our canvas to have a size of `1920x1080` the button appears quite small on the screen.
 Let's update the size!

-1. Set the buttons width to be 300
+1. Set the buttons width to something more reasonable (I used `300`)
-2. Set the buttons height to be 200
+2. Set the buttons height to something more reasonable (I used `100`)

 ![Change Size](../imgs/02-DieRollerScene/10-ChangeSize.png)